louism33/Axolotl/README.md

-# Chess
+## Axolotl
+# Though she be but little, she is fierce
 UCI compliant chess engine written in Java.
+Can be played on the command line, but best connected to a GUI, such as arena.
-Uses bitboards to represent the main aspects on the game, and connects to a GUI, usually arena, to play.
-Can also be played on the command line.
+Uses bitboards to represent the main aspects on the game.
+Performs fully legal move generation, and encodes moves as integers.
+Also includes various Parsers for FEN notation, EDP and Algebraic notation.
+Various tests are also included, both for the game logic (perft tests) and the engine itself (WAC tests, Strategic Test Suite etc).
-Many perft tests and engine strategy tests.
-Many options for improvement and speedup exist.
-As external libraries, only JCPI is used for UCI protocol.
+Many options for improvement and speedup exist, this is only version one.
+As external libraries, JCPI is used for the UCI protocol.